AlexanderYastrebov/AlexanderYastrebov/README.md

 Co-founder and backend developer in b2c e-commerce startup.

-We have developed e-commerce system for construction and repair goods market aimed on customer convenience.
+We have developed e-commerce system for construction materials market aimed on customer convenience.